chen42/slides/ibangs2024.md

 Note:
 One way you can study this is by combining conditioned taste aversion with i.v. self-administraion. adolescent rats developed conditioned aversion to an appetitive flavor cue (saccharine + grape odor) associated with self-administered i.v. nicotine.
-In this operant <i>licking</i> model, oral flavor cue and <strong>i.v.</strong> nicotine were delivered simultaneously upon the completion of a fixed-ratio 5 reinforcement schedule.
+In this operant licking model, oral flavor cue and iv nicotine were delivered simultaneously upon the completion of a fixed-ratio 10 reinforcement schedule.

 ---